The Kashmir Conflict-

 co-religious?
 He could make a deal with Britain for a different territory,

-where population could be his own co-religious rather than J&K.
+where the population could be his own co-religious rather than J&K.

 It is the Treaty of Amritsar that

-dogra cannot be term as a democratic republic, simply, because there was no
+Dogra cannot be termed as a democratic republic, simply, because there was no

 democracy at that time.
 The autocratic rules of engagement and Empire’s

 suppression of populations were the rules of the game.
-There was no human
+There were no human

-rights, no citizen-ship, no right to vote, slaves and masters were the values and
+rights, no citizenship, and no right to vote, the slaves and masters were the values and

 morals of the society.
-Therefore those who are quick to condemn that British
+Therefore, those who are quick to condemn that the British

 sold Kashmir, in fact unconsciously and unknowingly reflect the Punjabi version